Reading Time: 4 minutes

 Did you know that eCommerce sales now account for 14.3% of all retail sales?
 The trend is clear: business is going virtual.
 That’s why it’s so important to provide a wealth of options for payment.
-It’s also why you need to know how to use eChecks if you’re going to do business online.
+It’s also why you need to know how eChecks work if you’re going to do business online.

 Customers and clients expect simplicity.
 If it’s too complicated, you might just lose a sale. eChecks are one of the quickest and most efficient ways to keep it simple.